laravel/laravel/readme-internal.md

 [Project devs to add: Add a short description about what this project codebase is.]

 ## Project architecture
-[Project devs to add: Add a short description on codebase architecture.]
+[Project devs to add: Add a short description, or any notes on the codebase's architecture.]

 | Project element | Software |
 | --------------- |---------------|